 During their time in Russia, the Polar Bears suffered over 500 casualties.
 Due to the nature of warfare at the time, over 100 bodies were not recovered.
 A significant effort by veterans of the 339th led to the repatriation of nearly all lost or buried in Russia in the coming decades.

-Although the campaign did not meet its stated goals, it’s an interesting bit of history considering the United States and the Soviet Union would spend much of the 20th Century facing off against one another in the Cold War.
+Although the campaign did not meet its stated goals, it's an interesting bit of history considering the United States and Russia would spend much of the 20th Century facing off against one another in the Cold War.